MHaroonBaig/MotionKit/README.md

 ```

 ##Delegates
-Incase you dont want to use the trailing closures, we've got you covered.
+In case if you dont want to use the trailing closures, we've got you covered.
 MotionKit supports the following Delegate methods to retrieve the sensor values.
 ```swift
     func retrieveAccelerometerValues (x: Double, y:Double, z:Double, absoluteValue: Double) func retrieveGyroscopeValues     (x: Double, y:Double, z:Double, absoluteValue: Double)